Eddy-Barraud/2ndStructure/README.md

 The python script behind the app is using [Seaborn](https://github.com/mwaskom/seaborn) and [MDTraj](https://github.com/mdtraj/mdtraj) libraries.

-1. Create files only for protein/residue of interest with GROMACS
+1. Create files containing only protein/residues of interest with GROMACS

 Example :